stachenov/quazip/README.md

-QuaZIP is the C++ wrapper for Gilles Vollant's ZIP/UNZIP package (AKA Minizip) using Trolltech's Qt library.
+QuaZip is the C++ wrapper for Gilles Vollant's ZIP/UNZIP package (AKA Minizip) using Trolltech's Qt library.

-If you need to write files to a ZIP archive or read files from one using QIODevice API, QuaZIP is exactly the kind of tool you need.
+If you need to write files to a ZIP archive or read files from one using QIODevice API, QuaZip is exactly the kind of tool you need.

 See [the documentation](https://stachenov.github.io/quazip/) for details.